brunonicko/basicco/README.rst

 generic
 ^^^^^^^
-Support for the `typing.Generic` class.
+Better support for the `typing.Generic` class (even in Python 2.7).

 Utilities
 ---------